trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

 Aug 12 17:44:29.328: layer 1 node's block at level 7538688, round 0 is final
 ```

+The DAL node waits for blocks to be finalized, so this log lags 2 blocks behind the layer 1 node's log.

 Now that you have a DAL node running, you can start a baking daemon that uses that DAL node.
 Continue to [Step 4: Run an Octez baking daemon](./run-baker).